 Scholarship programmes, Germany as a study destination, academic cooperation

 As part of the Federal Foreign Office’s global Schools: Partners for the Future initiative (PASCH), German language instruction has been gradually introduced at several secondary schools in Pakistan.
-There are seven PASCH schools in Pakistan – in Karachi, Lahore, Islamabad and Peshawar – and a total of 5317 students learning German at these schools.
-Under the initiative, in recent years students from several PASCH schools were invited to attend international summer camps in Germany organised by the Goethe-Institut.
+Seven private schools in the country – two each in Karachi, Lahore and Islamabad and one in Peshawar – are currently partners in the PASCH initiative.
+Some 5900 pupils are learning German at the PASCH schools, out of a total of 9000 German learners at Pakistan schools.

 Cultural preservation projects

 For a number of years, the Federal Foreign Office has been funding cultural preservation projects in Pakistan.
-The main projects in recent years include the restoration of the Lahore Fort frescoes and a historical mosque complex in Gulabpur, Baltistan.
 In 2010 and 2011, the Federal Foreign Office provided funding to renovate and restore traditional residential buildings in Lahore’s historical Old City in cooperation with the Aga Khan Foundation (AKF).
 The two projects received the UNESCO Asia-Pacific Award for Cultural Heritage Conservation in 2010 and 2014, respectively.
-Since 2017, a project has been underway to restore part of the Lahore Fort frescoes – also in cooperation with the AKF.
-This project is scheduled to continue through 2018.
+In 2017, Germany provided funding for a project aimed at restoring part of the Lahore Fort frescoes – also in cooperation with the AKF.

 The main institution promoting bilateral cultural relations is the Goethe-Institut in Karachi.
-In the building housing the Goethe-Institut, which is from the Bauhaus era and classified as an historical monument, numerous cultural events are held in addition to the language courses.
+In the building where the Goethe-Institut is housed, which is from the Bauhaus era and classified as an historical monument, numerous cultural events are held in addition to the language courses.
 Another institution active in cultural cooperation is the Goethe-Institut-affiliated Annemarie Schimmel House in Lahore, which also offers language courses and a cultural programme.

 Activities of German political foundations

-The Friedrich-Ebert-Stiftung, the Friedrich Naumann Foundation for Freedom, the Heinrich Böll Foundation, the Hanns Seidel Foundation and the Konrad-Adenauer-Stiftung have all seconded staff to Pakistan and run their own offices there, and in some cases have done so for decades.
+The Konrad-Adenauer-Stiftung, the Friedrich-Ebert-Stiftung, the Friedrich Naumann Foundation for Freedom, the Hanns Seidel Foundation and the Heinrich Böll Foundation all have a presence in Pakistan, and some have been active there for decades.
 They support projects in areas including the strengthening of democratic institutions, human rights and the advancement of women, climate change, deradicalisation, regional cooperation and the media.
+The administrative requirements imposed on the political foundations’ activities in Pakistan currently pose a central challenge within bilateral relations.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.